bgurtz/Flutter/README.md

-# A Basic Flutter App - Your first 'Hello World' App.
+# Flutter Form App with Validation

+## Flutter Basics Part 2 -

 A fun app to make, not really sure if I would load it on to the Google or Apple Store, but it is a very useful exercise and has a lot of parts to it that are used in everyday app's.